We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 - Enjoy a week of hopping along the learning trail with Peter Rabbit!

-The Tale of Peter Rabbit Related Resources
+Peter Rabbit Related Resources

 If your student would like to learn more about rabbits, try our Rabbit Lapbook.